Technical textile: Mobiltech (textiles used in transport; automotive and aerospace)

-These textiles are used in automobiles, ships and aircraft.
 Many coated and reinforced textiles are used in materials for engines such as air ducts, timing belts, air filters, non-wovens for engine sound isolation.
 A number of materials are also used in the interior of cars.
 The most obvious are seat covers, safety belts and airbags but one can find textiles also for the sealing.
 Nylon gives strength and its bursting strength being high is used as air bags in cars.

 Carbon composites are mostly used in the manufacture of aeroplane parts while carbon fibre is used for making higher end tyres.
 High tensile polyester is used for making air balloons.

 Oekotech or ecotech (ecological protection textile)

 New applications for textiles in environmental protection applications - floor sealing, erosion protection, air cleaning, prevention of water pollution, water cleaning, waste treatment/recycling, depositing area construction, product extraction, domestic water sewerage plants.

 Packtech (packaging textiles)

 Packaging textiles are the materials such as fibers, yarns, fabrics, and polymers contribute to manufacture various packaging, silos, containers, bags, lashing straps, canvas covers, marquee tents.